gristlabs/grist-core/documentation/database.md

 ### The Schema

-As of 2024-04-15, the database schema is the following (it may have changed in the meantime):
+The database schema is the following:

 ![Schema of the home database](./images/homedb-schema.svg)